 So, by baptism men are brought within the paschal mystery.
 Dead with Christ, buried with Christ, risen with Christ, they receive the Spirit that makes them God’s adopted children, crying out: Abba, Father; and so they become the true adorers that the Father seeks.

 In the same way, whenever they eat the supper of the Lord they proclaim his death until he comes.
-So, on the very day of Pentecost, on which the Church was manifested to the world, those who received the word of Peter were baptised.
-They remained steadfast in the teaching of the apostles and in the communion of the breaking of bread, praising God and enjoying the favour of all the people.
+So, on the very day of Pentecost, on which the Church was manifested to the world, those who received the word of Peter were baptized.
+They remained steadfast in the teaching of the apostles and in the communion of the breaking of bread, praising God and enjoying the favor of all the people.